Update: We’ve added a featurette for The Fourth Kind

 Following just on the heels of the scariest day of the year comes The Fourth Kind, a movie which recounts the “true events” of one doctor’s (Milla Jovovich) investigation into a town whose residents experienced shared phenomenon having to do (supposedly) with alien abduction.

 So, alien abduction theorists, are you guys as dedicated as the leagues of ghost hunters out there?
 Will The Fourth Kind become the next fright flick box office smash?
 Or will it be the next competitor to fall before the steamroll of Paranormal Activity?
+Check out the official synopsis for The Fourth Kind:

 In 1972, a scale of measurement was established for alien encounters.
 When a UFO is sighted, it is called an encounter of the first kind.
 When evidence is collected, it is known as an encounter of the second kind.
 When contact is made with extraterrestrials, it is the third kind.
 The next level, abduction, is the fourth kind.